Please note: A list of all UK dental schools can be found on the UK dental schools page

 The exact entry requirements differ between schools with most requiring three good A level grades or equivalent.
 For further details please contact the individual schools directly or look at the UCAS website.

 UCAS handles all applications to study dentistry in the UK.
-Please note that for applications for study beginning in September 2014, the closing date is October 15 2013.
+Please note that for applications for study beginning in September of each year, the closing date is October 15 of the previous year.

 The Guiding Principles for the Admission of Dental Students have been agreed by all UK undergraduate dental schools, and relate to the selection and admission of students to dental school.
 The principles set out the requirements and expectations of both dental schools and dental students, reflecting that selection to dental school implies selection to the dental profession.